nabil-aitnacer/JeBrains-Academy-Java-Developer-/Tic-Tac-Toe/Description Prject and Input And output.md

 Description
+You need to read this in RAW Mode
 Now it is time to make a working game!

 In the last stage, make it so you can play a full game with a friend.
 First one of you moves as X, and then the other one moves as O.